SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/local-hybrid-development/README.md

 # Hybrid Development

+> **Important** - We are currently analyzing issues that are affecting Hybrid development and testing in **SAP Business Application Studio**.
+We apologize for any inconvenience caused and appreciate your patience.
+If you are experiencing similar issues, please be assured that we are working to resolve them as quickly as possible.
+In the meantime, you can try the proposed hybrid development in Visual Studio Code.
+Thank you for your understanding.

 You can easily test your CAP application using a local database and mock ups.
 But at some point, you’re going to want to test with real cloud services.
 Of course, you can always deploy your application to the cloud.

 With hybrid testing capabilities, you can stay in your local development environment and avoid the long turnaround times of cloud deployment, and you can selectively decide which services you want to use from the cloud.